-- the company was in the same or similar industry as Euronet, including Data Processing and Outsourced Services, Application Software and Internet Software and Services. - the company was comparable in revenue and market capitalization size to Euronet, - the company was headquartered in the United Sates and publicly traded on a major stock exchange, and - the company had a similar operating structure as Euronet, such as offering similar services and/or having significant foreign sales.
+- the company was in the same or similar industry as Euronet, including Data Processing and Outsourced Services, Application Software and Internet Software and Services, - the company was comparable in revenue and market capitalization size to Euronet, - the company was headquartered in the United Sates and publicly traded on a major stock exchange, and - the company had a similar operating structure as Euronet, such as offering similar services and/or having significant foreign sales.

-In December 2013, the Compensation Committee compared targeted executive compensation data with the median statistics of the relevant peer data.
-Base salaries for our executive officers were lower than the median of our peers as was cash compensation, which included annual non-equity incentive compensation.
-However, after adding stock incentive compensation, the total targeted compensation of our executive officers, with the exception of Mr. Brown our CEO discussed below, was generally in the second quartile compared to our peers.
+In December 2014, the Compensation Committee compared targeted executive compensation data with the median statistics of the relevant peer data.
+Base salaries for our executive officers, with the exception of Mr. Fountas, were lower than the median of our peers as was cash compensation, which included annual non-equity incentive compensation.
+The base salary for Mr. Fountas was in the second quartile compared to our peers.
+However, after adding stock incentive compensation, the total targeted compensation of our executive officers was generally in the second quartile compared to our peers.
 Most of the stock incentive compensation is subject to performance-based vesting criteria and our executive officers will fully earn this compensation only if the performance-based vesting criteria are satisfied and our share price appreciates from the date of grant.
 The Compensation Committee believes this structure is appropriate for our executive officers as it emphasizes performance-based stock compensation, consistent with our compensation philosophy.